Shiweiliuiiiiiii/In-Time-Over-Parameterization/README.md

 ## Citation
 If you use this library in a research paper, please cite this repository.
 ```
-@article{liu2021we,
-  title={Do we actually need dense over-parameterization? in-time over-parameterization in sparse training},
+@inproceedings{liu2021we,
-  author={Liu, Shiwei and Yin, Lu and Mocanu, Decebal Constantin and Pechenizkiy, Mykola},
+ author = {Liu, Shiwei and Yin, Lu and Mocanu, Decebal Constantin and Pechenizkiy, Mykola},
-  journal={arXiv preprint arXiv:2102.02887},
-  year={2021}
+ booktitle = {Proceedings of the 39th International Conference on Machine Learning},
+ pages = {6989--7000},
+ title = {Do We Actually Need Dense Over-Parameterization?
+In-Time Over-Parameterization in Sparse Training},
+ year = {2021},
+ organization={PMLR}
 }
 ```